Sign In / Sign Out

 - Map and Locations

 Emerging technologies are rapidly transforming both the substance and practice of law in almost every area.
-Artificial intelligence, precision medicine, big data, autonomous systems, blockchain, 3D printers, drones, mobile apps are just some of the developments that raise novel legal issues with regard to regulation, liability, privacy, intellectual property, individual rights, and how lawyers and professionals practice every day.
-ASU Law is dedicated to training 21st century lawyers who will have unique expertise and competitive advantage in today’s legal world.
+Artificial intelligence, precision medicine, big data, autonomous systems, blockchain, 3D printers, drones, and mobile apps are just some of the developments that raise novel legal issues with regard to regulation, liability, privacy, intellectual property, individual rights, and how lawyers and professionals practice every day.
+ASU Law is dedicated to training 21st-century lawyers who will have unique expertise and competitive advantage in today’s legal world.

 Juris Doctor (JD)

 Master of Legal Studies (MLS)

 JD students can pursue a Certificate in Law, Science and Technology, giving our graduates a competitive edge with employers and clients, and signaling preparation for practice in the 21st century.
 The certificate program includes five optional specializations in robust areas at the intersection of law and technology.

 At ASU Law, LSI is home to intellectual property, life sciences and biotechnology, governance of emerging technologies focus areas, and our newest addition - data, privacy, and security.
 In each area, LSI offers a specialized graduation certificate with robust coursework, student cohorts with attorney and faculty mentorship, and presentation and publication opportunities.
 In addition, LSI collaborates with five ASU Law student organizations, programs in health law, international law, and sustainability law, and other ASU partners to create an interdisciplinary understanding of the issues driven by science and technology that span all areas of law, policy, and practice.